Changing a Commercial Mortgage to Residential

 Planning permission

-It’s likely that you will be making significant changes to the interior layout of the building so you may also need to get planning permission from the local authority.
-These days, there are lots of commercial property types that can be converted to residential without the need to apply for planning permission.
+You will likely be making significant changes to the interior layout of the building, so you may also need to get planning permission from the local authority.
+These days, many commercial property types can be converted to residential without the need to apply for planning permission.

-Even in situations where planning permission is not required, you will still need to apply for ‘prior approval’.
-This is basically a request for your local authority to confirm specified parts of your development project are acceptable before you can start work.
+Even when planning permission is not required, you must apply for ‘prior approval’.
+This is a request for your local authority to confirm that specified parts of your development project are acceptable before you can start work.
 Prior approval may not be granted if the building is at risk of flooding, for example.

-If you’re looking to buy commercial property to convert, look for ones with planning permission already approved.
-They usually cost more but you can buy with greater confidence.
+If you’re looking to buy commercial property to convert, look for ones with already approved planning permission.
+They usually cost more, but you can buy them with greater confidence.

 Overall costs